bothub-it/torchserve_qa/README.md

 ### Debug GPU compatibility
 Run these commands to debug GPU compatibility, **first outside the container and then inside the container**:

+_Remember the container must have access to the GPU outside using `--gpus all` command._

 To check what version of CUDA is installed, run:

 `nvidia-smi`